 The original GapFill algorithm uses a solution procedure which implicitly assumes that the model contains implicit sinks for all compounds.
-This means that even with the reactions proposed by GapFill the model may need to produce
+This means that even with the reactions proposed by GapFill the model may need to produce compounds that cannot be used anywhere.
+The implicit sinks can be disabled with the --no-implicit-sinks option.

-FastGapFill (fastgapfill)
+5.15 FastGapFill (fastgapfill)